 A works for one of the biggest computing companies in Japan, which develops and sells database management systems.
 Because A will be retiring in the near future, it is important that he handover his responsibilities.
-A is in charge of the development for part of this system, which consists of multiple modules that are developed using the process described in Fig. 9Each module has an owner (developer) who is responsible for its development of modules.
-A is one of the module owners and has developed various modules.
-The module owner is the only person who can edit his modules.
-During the handover, A used the "Spread of the knowledge" and "Handover in a different room" patterns, which he felt were very effective during the handover process.
+A is in charge of the development for part of this system, which consists of multiple modules that are developed using the process described in Fig. 9.